doslke/Delta-Snack-Picking-Robot/README.md

 5. **Weigh.** The firmware samples the HX711 before and after pump release, separated by a one-second delay, and returns the difference in grams.
 6. **Report and rescan.** A positive weight is posted to the cloud function when its URL is configured.
 The controller scans again immediately after processing a detected batch; if no target is found, it retries after ten seconds.

-The initial target positions come from one detection frame.
-The code does not re-detect every remaining item between picks within the same batch; a new model scan occurs after that batch.
+One model scan supplies target positions for a batch.
+The next scan starts after the batch has been processed.

 ## Getting started

-These steps describe how the archived source is configured.
-The hardware is unavailable, so the sequence has not been rerun in the present environment.
+The following steps cover firmware, controller, and optional cloud configuration.

 ### 1. Prepare firmware and hardware

 Use an ESP32-compatible Arduino environment with the HX711 library and open [delta_robot.ino](src/firmware/delta_robot.ino).
-The source assigns the three servos to GPIO **14, 12, 13**, the pump relay to **26**, the button to **27**, and HX711 DOUT/SCK to **33/32**.
+Connect the three servos to GPIO **14, 12, 13**, the pump relay to **26**, the button to **27**, and HX711 DOUT/SCK to **33/32**.

 The firmware stores Wi-Fi credentials in NVS.
-The command **setwifi SSID password** writes them; reboot to apply them. **Current code accepts this command through the shared serial/TCP command handler**, so the previous claim that it is serial-only was incorrect.
-Recheck the electrical design, motion limits, and pump polarity before powering a new build.
+The command **setwifi SSID password** writes them; reboot to apply them.
+Serial and TCP both feed the command handler.
+Check the electrical design, motion limits, and pump polarity before powering the robot.

 ### 2. Prepare the Python controller

-The source imports OpenCV with the ArUco module, NumPy, Pillow, DashScope, and python-dotenv.
-An example installation command is:
+Install the Python dependencies:

 ~~~shell
 python -m pip install opencv-contrib-python numpy pillow dashscope python-dotenv
 ~~~

-The package set is derived from source imports and has not been tested against current releases.
 From **src/**, copy **.env.example** to **.env** and set **DASHSCOPE_API_KEY**.
 The configuration module requires this variable even with **--no-robot**.

-Set **ROBOT_IP** and any setup-specific calibration values in [config.py](src/controller/config.py).
-The camera intrinsics file, inventory list, and robot IP are local configuration rather than universal defaults.
+Set **ROBOT_IP** and calibration values in [config.py](src/controller/config.py).
+Update the camera intrinsics and inventory files for the installation.

 ### 3. Run